False Face Society

 The False Face Society is a medicinal society in the Haudenosaunee, known especially for its wooden masks.
 Medicine societies are considered a vital part of the well-being of many Indigenous communities.
 The societies role within communities is to cure ailments through medical rituals, with the False Face Society having power over illness affecting teeth, ears, joints, illness causing inflammation, and nosebleeds.
 Membership to the society is acquired through being cured of an illness by the society, or experiencing a dream that one must become a member of the society.
 Members of the society were men, however the leader of the society was always a woman.

 In modern times, the masks have been a contentious subject among the Haudenosaunee.
 In 1995, the Haudenosaunee Grand Council issued a statement condemning the circulation and exhibition of masks used in medicinal rituals.
 They also called for the return of the masks from collectors and museums.
-Haudenosaunee traditionalists object to labeling the yotani masks as simply "artifacts" since they are not conceived as objects but the living representation of a spirit.
+Haudenosaunee traditionalists object to labeling the masks as simply "artifacts" since they are not conceived as objects but the living representation of a spirit.